openstack/ironic-specs/specs/approved/mercury.rst

 ---------------

-With a MVP, we do not anticipate any REST API changes to Ironic itself with the very minor exception of the loosing of a Regular Expression around what Ironic accepts for VIF attachment requests.
+With a MVP, we do not anticipate any REST API changes to Ironic itself with the very minor exception of the losing of a Regular Expression around what Ironic accepts for VIF attachment requests.
 This was agreed upon by the Ironic community quite some time ago and just never performed.